yug201/amd-stock-price-prediction-lstm/README.md

-#this model will predict the trend(up/down) of futer 10th minut based on tha analysis of past 40 min

 # AMD Stock Price Prediction Using LSTM

+# Aim of this code is to predict the sing(trend--up/down) for the future 10th minut based on the analysis of past 40 minuts
+# this model will predict the trend(up/down) of futer 10th minut based on tha analysis of past 40 min

 ## Overview